 She is currently a global climate and environment correspondent at Reuters News Agency, based in London.

 Dickie was a finalist for the 2022 Livingston Award for Young Journalists in the international reporting category for her Scientific American feature on climate change on Svalbard.
-Her coverage of the biodiversity crisis received second place in Outstanding Explanatory Reporting in the Society of Environmental Journalists’ 2023 annual reporting awards.
+Her explanatory coverage of the biodiversity crisis and beat reporting on the Arctic have both been recognized in the Society of Environmental Journalists’ reporting awards.

 She was also nominated for a National Magazine Award for her reporting on the development of China’s Giant Panda National Park and Covering Climate Now award for breaking news coverage.
 She received the Thomson Reuters Foundation Food Sustainability Media Award, Print for her reporting on maggot farming.

-As a foreign correspondent, Dickie has reported from more than 20 countries and six continents, winning fellowships, grants and residencies from the United Nations Press Foundation; National Geographic Society; Overseas Press Club; Woods Hole Oceanographic Institution; Oregon State University; University of Alaska Fairbanks; National Tropical Botanical Garden; Fund for Investigative Journalism; Institute for Journalism and Natural Resources; and the Banff Centre for Arts & Creativity.
+As a foreign correspondent, Dickie has reported from more than 20 countries and six continents, receiving fellowships, grants and residencies from the United Nations Press Foundation; Columbia University; National Geographic Society; Overseas Press Club; Woods Hole Oceanographic Institution; Oregon State University; University of Alaska Fairbanks; National Tropical Botanical Garden; Fund for Investigative Journalism; Institute for Journalism and Natural Resources; and the Banff Centre for Arts & Creativity.

-Her debut book, Eight Bears, was chosen as a best book of 2023 by The New Yorker , The Economist, and Scientific American, and shortlisted for the Banff Centre Mountain Literature Awards.
+Her debut book, Eight Bears, was chosen as a best book of 2023 by The New Yorker, The Economist, and Scientific American, shortlisted for the 2023 Banff Centre Mountain Book Awards, and received second place for the 2024 Rachel Carson Environment Book Award.

 Her literary work is represented by Wendy Strothman at Aevitas Agency.